gpdsm11/Dummy-Group-2/README.md

 Testing conflict resolving using Git
 ###Adding an extra line below to test the conflicts here###
 =======
-Testing conflict resolving using Git ## These are my nonsense edits which you should remove ## lines added by Jialing
+Testing conflict resolving using Git.
+Hello!
 >>>>>>> Stashed changes